-Last year, the U.S. Congress and IRS signed The Consolidated Appropriations Act, 2021 (CAA, 2021), bringing temporary financial flexibility regarding flexible spending accounts (FSAs).
+In 2021, the US Congress and IRS signed The Consolidated Appropriations Act, 2021 (CAA, 2021), bringing temporary financial flexibility regarding flexible spending accounts (FSAs).
 The temporary relief measures were effective for the 2020 and 2021 plan years due to the global pandemic and ended for the 2022 plan year.

 Health Care FSA

-The temporary relief measures allow for the carryover of the entire amount of unused funds in your Health Care FSA to use for eligible expenses in the next plan year.
+The temporary relief measures allowed for the carryover of the entire amount of unused funds in your Health Care FSA to use for eligible expenses in the next plan year.
 It was in effect for the 2020 and 2021 plan years only.
 This means that in 2020, your unused funds carried over for your use in 2021 and in 2021, your unused funds carried over to 2022.
 The deadline to incur (use) eligible expenses using the unused funds was December 31, 2022, as the IRS did not extend these relief measures for the 2022 plan year.
 The maximum amount of your unused funds permitted to carry over at the end of 2022 was $570.